Update on the treatment of primary immunodeficiencies.

 Allergy and Immunology Unit.
 Department of Paediatrics.
 Cruces Hospital.
 Barakaldo.
 Basque Country.
 Spain. email@example.com.

-A general review of advances in the treatment of Primary Immunodeficiencies (PID) has been performed.
+A general review of advances in the treatment of Primary Immunodeficiencies (PI) has been performed.
 Treatment with immunoglobulins is indicated in cases of humoral immunodeficiencies and in selected cases of combined immunodeficiencies.